wallymathieu/assertfail/_posts/2019-01-06-Choose-your-own-adventure-in-fsharp.md

 There is a smörgåsbord of web frameworks to choose from.

- - Suave : Oldie but goodie.
+ - [Suave](https://suave.io) : Oldie but goodie.
 Some old idiosyncrasies.
 Need some love and major version with breaking changes removing cruft.
- - Giraffe : in the style of Suave but with better performance (not as composable due to usage of Task over Async)
+ - [Giraffe](https://github.com/giraffe-fsharp/Giraffe) : in the style of Suave but with better performance (not as composable due to usage of Task over Async)
- - Freya : Using custom computation expressions as builders.
+ - [Freya](https://freya.io) : Using custom computation expressions as builders.
 Based on webmachine.
 Need some love and new major version removing cruft.
- - Frank : Recently overhauled.
+ - [Frank](https://github.com/panesofglass/frank) : Recently overhauled.
 Frank together with Freya and Suave are the oldest f# web frameworks.
 Using computation expression as builder.
  - Saturn : Relatively new to the block.
 Using custom computation expressions as builders.
 Based on Pheonix and MVC patterns.
- - asp.net MVC : There is a heavy use of attributes in MVC.
+ - [asp.net MVC](https://github.com/aspnet/AspNetCore) : MVC is the most common .net run of the mill object oriented web MVC framework.
  - based on [IApplicationBuilder](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.builder.iapplicationbuilder?view=aspnetcore-2.1) or OWIN: OWIN is considered dead at this point, but it played an essential role in influencing some of the work that went into asp.net core.
 You can compose your API in a slightly rough style by leveraging these abstractions.

 The question about web framework can also be phrased as, what kind of style do you like?
 Roughly there are five categories.